-This interactive map shows the United States Administrative Boundaries of National Park System.
-It also shows National Parks and National Park Reserves of Canada Legislative Boundaries.
-To finish off, this map includes Natural Protected Areas of Mexico.
+This interactive map shows the United States Administrative Boundaries of the National Park System.
 To find the names and information about the parks, hover over the map.
 To learn more, scroll down.

-There are 13 National Parks that are part of the UNESCO World Heritage Sites.
+13 National Parks are part of the UNESCO World Heritage Sites.
 UNESCO Sites have spectacular landscapes, unique biodiversity, and cultural significance to make them part of their list.

-There are 21 National Parks that are also UNESCO Biosphere Reserves.
+21 National Parks are also UNESCO Biosphere Reserves.
 These Reserves find a way of improving the relationship between people and their local environment.

-Finally, there are 27 National Parks that have a Dark Sky Designation.
-These are sites that ensure that the skies are dark enough for stargazing at night.
+Finally, 27 National Parks have a Dark Sky Designation.
+These sites ensure that the skies are dark enough for stargazing at night.

 National Park System Classification

-National Parks encompass large areas and provide protection of its resources.
-A national monument protects a resource, but is usually smaller than a park, and has a historical or archaeological significance.
+National Parks encompass large areas and protect their resources.
+A national monument protects a resource but is usually smaller than a park and has a historical or archaeological significance.

-National Seashores and Lakeshores, provide protection to water areas and these areas provide different recreational activities.
+National Seashores and Lakeshores protect water areas, and these areas provide different recreational activities.

 National scenic trails are footpaths in areas of natural beauty.
 Historic trails recognize routes of historical significance.
 Source: NPS